Skip to main content

 Validate Your Skill Set

-Based on a 2022 Bureau of Labor Statistics (BLS) Employee Tenure Summary, workers have been with their current employer for a median of 4.1 years.
+Based on a 2022 U.S. Bureau of Labor Statistics (BLS) Employee Tenure Summary, workers have been with their current employer for a median of 4.1 years.
 This means it's likely you will work in a number of roles throughout your career.
 While your work experience may propel you forward, a graduate certificate will give you a credential.

-BLS reported that there were 10.7 million job openings at the end of September 2022, and a skill gap may contribute to that growing number.
+Christina Dumeng, an associate dean of the functional and academic effectiveness team at SNHU.BLS reported that there were 8.2 million job openings at the end of June 2024, and a skill gap may contribute to that growing number.
 Jobs are continuing to change, and there is a perceived barrier when it comes to workers adapting to new technologies.
-According to a 2020 WEF survey, 55.4% of companies believe there is a skill gap in the local labor market (WEF 2020 PDF source).
+According to the 2023 WEF survey, 59.7% of companies believe a skill gap in the local labor market will hinder business transformation over the next few years.

 Demonstrate Professional Development